XanaduAI/QHack2023/README.md

 - **February 21**: The hackathon has not yet started but a power-up will be given to those teams with the best scores in the coding challenges (details to be confirmed).

 - **February 22**: Hackathon topics are announced!
-Time to get to work
+Time to get to work.

 - More power-ups will be given during the week!
 Don't forget to make a partial submission with the `PowerUp` label if you want to qualify for them.
 We will soon announce until when you can make these submissions.